GASCompanion/GASCompanion-Documentation/src/asc-on-player-state/index.md

 ## Player State

-With the ASC living on Player State, you'll need to create a child Blueprint of `ModularPlayerState` to be able to access the Ability System Component in order to grant abilities and attributes.
+With the ASC living on Player State, you'll need to create a child Blueprint of `GSCModularPlayerState` to be able to access the Ability System Component in order to grant abilities and attributes.

-Create a new Blueprint class with `ModularPlayerState` for the Parent class.
+Create a new Blueprint class with `GSCModularPlayerState` for the Parent class.
 Once done, you should see `GSCAbilitySystemComponent` in the components list.

 <div style="max-width: 480px;">